FlareMind/typescript-observable/README.md

 ```

 ## Contribute
-Make sure to run the tests
+Make sure to compile the project and run the tests
 ```
+tsc
 npm test
 ```